From early entry, to adjustment factors (previously known as bonus points) there are many admission pathways into the University of Sydney.

 Complete the first year of a related course with a lower ATAR then apply to transfer into your preferred course, with your first-year results taken into account.

 Returning to study after some time off can be daunting but the Mature-age Entry Scheme can help you transition smoothly.
-If you’re 21 or older and don’t have an ATAR or equivalent, or a record of tertiary study, check the admission criteria (PDF, 460KB) for more information.
-Applications close 31 January 2019.
+If you’re 21 or older and don’t have an ATAR or equivalent, or a record of tertiary study, check the admission criteria (pdf, 460KB) for more information.
+Applications for 2019 entry have closed.

-Mathematics prerequisites apply to all domestic students applying for 2020 entry on the basis of approved preparation programs under the Mature Age Scheme.
+Mathematics prerequisites apply to all domestic students applying for 2020 entry on the basis of approved preparation programs under the Mature-age Entry Scheme.

 Learn more about mathematics prerequisites.